 Medal of Honor

-Reporting directly to the National Command Authority, relatively unknown, hand-picked warriors are selected when a mission cannot be allowed to fail.
-They are the Tier 1 operators.
+A relatively unknown group of hand-picked fighters who work directly under the National Command Authority are selected when a mission absolutely must succeed.
+These are the Tier 1 operators.
 There are over 2 million active soldiers.
-Of these, approximately 50,000 are under the direct control of Special Operations Command.
-The Tier 1 Operator works at a level that surpasses even the most highly trained Special Operations Forces.
-While their exact number is classified, it is in the low hundreds.
+Of these, about 50,000 report directly to Special Operations Command.
+Tier 1 operators are even better than the best-trained Special Operations Forces.
+Their exact number is secret, but it's in the low three digits.
 They are living, breathing precision instruments of war.
 They are experts in the use of force.
-The new Medal of Honor was inspired by and developed with real Tier 1 operators from this elite community.
-Players step into the boots of these warriors and apply their unique skills to fight a new enemy in the most unforgiving and hostile conditions in Afghanistan today.
+The new Medal of Honor was inspired by and developed in collaboration with real Tier 1 operators from this elite unit.
+Players take on the role of these warriors and use their unique skills to fight a new enemy in the merciless and hostile conditions of today's Afghanistan.

 Story